 Your Family's Passport to Financial Security

 Life insurance is one of the cornerstones of financial planning.
-In the event of an unexpected or premature death, the Group Term Life Insurance Plan can help provide the financial security your family needs.
+In the event of an unexpected or premature death, the Group Term Life Insurance can help provide the financial security your family needs.
 This life insurance helps make sure they'll be able to meet current expenses & such as mortgage and car payments & as well as future expenses such as college tuition.

 A very high percentage of American adults have life insurance.
 But just as important as having insurance is having coverage that's sufficient for your needs.

 You can apply for this coverage if you are a member of a participating association, or lawful spouse of such member, under age 60 and residing in certain states in the U.S. (See below).
 You can also apply for coverage for your unmarried dependent children ages 14 days through 18 years (through 22 if a full-time student).
 In order to become insured, satisfactory evidence of insurability must be provided and the required premium must be paid.

 If both member and spouse/domestic partner are covered, only one may insure any eligible children.

 This coverage is available only for residents of AL, AZ, CA, DC, GA, HI, IN, IA, KS, MA, MI, NE, NV, NJ, OK, PA, RI and TN.

 Options of $10,000 to $500,000 (in multiples of $10,000)

 DEPENDENT CHILD COVERAGE OPTIONS